-3.6.2.5 The fifth Section shall contain instructions for calculating the angle of heel due to the effect of wind and/or angle of heel on the turn (if applicable).
+3.6.2.5 The fifth Section shall contain instructions for calculating the angle of heel due to the effect of wind and/or angle of heel on account of turning (if applicable).
 The formulae and norms adopted in the calculations shall be given.